slsa-framework/slsa/docs/spec/draft/source-requirements.md

 See [source roles](#source-roles).

 <td><td><td>✓
-<tr id="source-attestations"><td>Source attestations<td>
+<tr id="source-provenance"><td>Source Provenance<td>

-A source attestation contains information about how a specific revision was created and how it came to exist in its present context
+Source Provenance are attestations that contain information about how a specific revision was created and how it came to exist in its present context
 (e.g. the branches or tags that point, or pointed, at that revision).
 They are associated with the revision identifier delivered to consumers and are a statement of fact from the perspective of the SCS.

+At Source Level 3 Source Provenance MUST be created contemporaneously with the revision being made available such that they provide a credible, auditable, record of changes.

 If a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.